Week 1: The Roots of Jewish Modernity

 The seminars of the first week will be led by the preeminent scholar of modern Jewish thought, Leora Batnitzky (Princeton University) and by the pioneering leader of scholarship in Jewish literature, Ruth Wisse (Harvard University and the Tikvah Fund)

-Led by thinkers like Yuval Levin (American Enterprise Institute) and Samuel Goldman (George Washington University), students will the themes of tradition and freedom, science and technology, economics and the human good, nationalism and cosmopolitanism, and the ultimate aims of liberal education.
+Led by thinkers like Yuval Levin (American Enterprise Institute) and Samuel Goldman (George Washington University), we will study the distinctive qualities of the Jewish American experience.

 Week 3: The Jewish Strategy Workshop